papnori/papnori.github.io/content/posts/temporal-ecs-terraform.md

 ## 💥☢️ Destroy the infrastructure

 Alright — we’ve built, deployed, scaled, and automated like champs.
-But unless you *really* want to sponsor Jeff Bezos’ next rocket launch, it’s time to **tear it all down** :sweat_smile:.
+But unless you *really* want to sponsor Jeff Bezos’ next rocket launch, it’s time to **tear it all down** 😅.

 Let’s go step-by-step — in reverse order: